-- 6.26 If the Investigator concludes that a contravention has occurred, the Chief Administrative Officer must consider reasonable action to protect the complainant from any subsequent action or reprisal. - 6.27 The Chief Administrative Officer must also consider reasonable action to protect the rights of the subject Council Member and to see that no reprisal takes place beyond the measure determined by Council. - 6.28 If the Investigator finds that the original complaint was frivolous or vexatious, or was initiated in bad faith: - (a) where the complainant is a Council or Advisory Body Member, Council may consider appropriate measures in respect of the complainant; and - (b) where the complainant is Staff or a Volunteer, the Chief Administrative Officer may consider appropriate measures in respect of the complainant. - 6.29 A copy of the investigator's report and the Council decision will be retained in a confidential file maintained by the Chief Administrative Officer, except when all or part of the decision is made at a meeting that is open to the public or otherwise disclosed to the public in accordance with the Freedom of Information and Protection of Privacy Act. - 6.30 If approved by Council, the Chief Administrative Officer will consider implementing administrative changes to District policies or procedures recommended by the Investigator's report.
+- 6.22 If the Investigator concludes that a contravention has occurred, the Chief Administrative Officer must consider reasonable action to protect the complainant from any subsequent action or reprisal. - 6.23 The Chief Administrative Officer must also consider reasonable action to protect the rights of the subject Council Member and to see that no reprisal takes place beyond the measure determined by Council. - 6.24 If the Investigator finds that the original complaint was initiated in bad faith, with willful misconduct, or intent to harm: - (a) where the complainant is a Council or Advisory Body Member, Council may consider appropriate measures in respect of the complainant; and - (b) where the complainant is Staff or a Volunteer, the Chief Administrative Officer may consider appropriate measures in respect of the complainant. - 6.25 A copy of the investigator's report and the Council decision will be retained in a confidential file maintained by the Chief Administrative Officer, except when all or part of the decision is disclosed to the public in accordance with the Freedom of Information and Protection of Privacy Act. - 6.26 If approved by Council, the Chief Administrative Officer will consider implementing administrative changes to District policies or procedures recommended by the Investigator's report.